sddevelopment-be/penguin-pragmatic-patterns/content/en/practices/structured_knowledge_sharing.md

 ## Intent

-The primary intent of Structured Knowledge Sharing is to break down knowledge silos by ensuring that critical knowledge is transferred as effectively and efficiently as possible within the organization.
+The primary intent of Structured Knowledge Sharing is to break down knowledge silos by ensuring that critical knowledge is transferred efficiently and with maximum impact.
 Given the high cost of training in terms of lost productivity, it is essential that these sessions impart significant new information and skills to participants, justifying the investment.

 ## Solution